chepo92/RRestwiki/Home.md

 <a name="how_more" />
 # How can I find out more?

-This Wiki provides acts as a user manual for the algorithms presented in this repository.
-For those interested in estimating respiratory rate from physiological signals, the wider [Respiratory Rate Estimation project](http://peterhcharlton.github.io/RRest/), of which this is a part, will be of interest.
-It also contains additional material such as data to use with the algorithms, publications arising from the project, and details of how to contribute.
+This Wiki acts as a user manual for the algorithms presented in this repository.
+The rest of the manual can be accessed via the links on the right-hand side.

+Additional information is available on the wider [Respiratory Rate Estimation project](http://peterhcharlton.github.io/RRest/) webpages.
+They contain links to publications describing the use of RRest.
+They also contain data which can be used with the algorithms.

 <a name="what_not" />
 # What does RRest not do?